IllinoisGraphBenchmark/IGB-Datasets/README.md

 ## Get access

-Please fill out this google form and we will repond back to you as soon as we can.
+Please fill out this google form and we will respond back to you as soon as we can.

 ```
 https://forms.gle/fXsipCvBKhmrdg2m6